Regardless of when you begin to accumulate wealth, a successful plan will require:

 - A long-term investment strategy

-- A commitment to seeing that strategy through
+- A commitment to seeing it through

-- An understanding of your tolerance for risk
+- An understanding of your risk tolerance

 The simple phrase has been said for years; “Some plans work.
 Having no plans never works.”

 Having any type of plan is better than not having a plan at all.
 However, in the event of a financial windfall or an untimely death, it is essential to have a plan that protects those closest to you.
 At Terrier Financial Group, we value and respect the time needed to prepare, design and follow a financial plan that also includes your family and loved ones.
 We consider this one of the fundamental parts of working together and building a relationship.

 Investing in a 401k plan is essential for the vast majority of American citizens to achieve a successful and happy retirement.
 It is very important to ensure that your 401k is being managed correctly.